501st-alpha1/referrals/README.md

-# referrals
+# Scott's Referral Links

-Various referral links.
+Use any of the following referral links, and I will receive a benefit (and you might too!).